sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/digital-forensics-case-b4dm755.md

 2. Check for drive encryption
 3. Take an image of the drive(s)

-DFIR first responders should establish a chain of custody while following thee best practices:
+DFIR first responders should establish a chain of custody while following these best practices:
 * Ensure proper documentation of seized materials
 * Hash and copy obtained files
-* Do **not** shutdown devices as this can alter data.
+* Do **not** shutdown devices since this can alter data.
 Pull the power plug instead.
 * Bag, seal, and tag the obtained artifacts.

 <details>